-- Students may complete as many as four externships for credit prior to graduation. - Because of the potential for competing time demands as well as ethical conflicts of interest, students are not permitted to complete a clinic and an externship for credit during the same semester without prior permission from the Assistant Dean for Academic and Bar
+- Students may complete as many as four externships for credit prior to graduation. - Because of the potential for competing time demands as well as ethical conflicts of interest, students are not permitted to complete a clinic and an externship for credit during the same semester without prior permission from the Director of the Experiential Curriculum.

-Support.
 For the same reasons, students are not permitted to complete two externships for credit during the same semester.